frankecurtis/SCBFGS/README.md

 SCBFGS
 ======

 This is SCBFGS version 1.0.
-I has only moderately been tested.
+It has only moderately been tested.
 If you encounter any significant bugs, then please contact [Frank E. Curtis](mailto:frank.e.curtis@gmail.com).

 Overview
 --------